Caribbean leaders to address UN General Assembly virtually - Antigua Observer Newspaper

-(CMC) – Caribbean leaders will on Monday begin addressing virtually the 75th Session of the United Nations General Assembly (UNGA).
+Caribbean leaders on Monday began addressing virtually the 75th session of the United Nations General Assembly (UNGA).

-Eight Caribbean Community (CARICOM) leaders will speak during Monday’s High-Level Meeting, marking the 75th anniversary of the establishment of the United Nations.
+Eight Caribbean Community (Caricom) leaders spoke during Monday’s high-level meeting, marking the 75th anniversary of the UN’s establishment.

-The UN General Assembly said its 75th Session, which began on September 15, will be unlike any other in the organization’s three quarters of a century of existence, due to the ongoing global coronavirus (COVID-19) pandemic.
+The UN General Assembly said the session, which began on September 15, will be unlike any other in the organisation’s three quarters of a century of existence, due to the ongoing global coronavirus (Covid-19) pandemic.

 “This month, there will be no bumping into presidents or the occasional global celebrity in hectic and sometimes crushed corridors at UN Headquarters in New York,” the UN said.

-“There will be no marvelling at seemingly endless presidential motorcades on First Avenue (in New York) and no ‘standing-room only’ moments in the gilded General Assembly Hall, as the organization’s busiest time of the year is reimagined in the time of COVID-19,” it added.
+“There will be no marvelling at seemingly endless presidential motorcades on First Avenue (in New York) and no ‘standing-room only’ moments in the gilded General Assembly Hall, as the organisation’s busiest time of the year is reimagined in the time of Covid-19,” it continued.

 The UN said most leaders will not be appearing in person, and meetings will be conducted virtually.